Smarties98/MethPy/README.md

 from methpy import tutorial
 tutorial ()
 ```
-They will be saved in text file in `./Input/Sequence tutorial` while the relative reference is saved as TutorialF.txt (forward) and TutorialR.txt (reverse) in the References `./References`
+They will be saved in text file in `./Input/Sequence tutorial` while the relative reference is saved as TutorialF.txt (forward) and TutorialR.txt (reverse) in `./References`

 ## :file_folder: Project Structure